 Marmite is a seasoning paste created in the United Kingdom in 1902 and continues to be extremely popular today, especially in English-speaking nations.
 It is similar to Worcester Sauce which is not vegan and vegetarian and Maggi which you can use as a Worchestershire sauce alternative.
 However, in this article, we will deal with Marmite.
-Is Marmite vegetarian or vegan?
+Is Marmite vegan?

 ‘According to Marmit, “The entire Marmite range is vegan, and certified by the European Vegetarian Union (EVU), except for the 70g jar.
 The 70g jar is currently only vegetarian”

 How is Marmite made?

 Yeast extract serves as Marmite’s primary component.
 This is a concentration of yeast cells that have broken down.
 A by-product of numerous food processing steps is yeast.
 The yeast cultures created during the alcoholic fermentation process in the brewing of beer are utilized to make Marmite.